Nahin-001/Getting-Started/README.md

 # Getting-Started

+We are participating in a competition.
+All the codes related to the competition will be updated here.

-Trying coding for the first time under the supervision of our mentor, A M M Fahim sir
+Trying coding for the first time under the supervision of our teacher, A M M Fahim sir.